What is glioblastoma multiforme?

 - Other treatment side effects, such as increased risk of infection or bleeding due to chemotherapy and changes in brain function from surgery and radiation

-Talk with your treatment team about risks and complications so you know what you might expect and watch for.
+Talk with your treatment team about risks linked to your treatment so you know what you might expect and watch for.
 Let them know about any problems you're having.
-There are often ways to ease side effects.
+There are often ways to prevent or control side effects.